 At Surreal Development we created Gretio for Global B (successfully) with 0 prior knowledge.
 The only information you can find about Global B on the internet is conjecture but nothing definitive.
-We want to change that, and so we are pleased to create the first definitive 100% public documentation on Global B. What it is, why it came to be, and if it is even secure or not.
+We want to change that, and so we are pleased to create what might be the first definitive 100% public documentation on Global B. What it is, why it came to be, and if it is even secure or not.
+Most importantly we want to know its impact on right to repair and diagnostic tools (like Gretio!)

-Global B, or Ultifi, VIP Architecture… Is GM’s newer architecture made to replace the existing Global A system.
+Global B. Previously known as Ultifi or the VIP Architecture… Is GM’s newer architecture made to replace the existing Global A system.
 Since 2023 it is the standard architecture on all GM Vehicles (Cadillac, GMC, Sierra, etc…).

 GM’s Troubled Past with Global A Theft